 This includes our partnership with The Royal Navy and Royal Marines Charity (RNRMC).
 Beneficiaries of the charity will now have access to discounted legal advice from our leading military and family lawyers.

-What is a military claim?
+What is a military injury claim?

-A military claim is a legal process whereby former or current military personnel can seek compensation for an injury if occurred when serving in the armed forces.
-The Crown Proceedings (Armed Forces) Act 1987 is what gives servicemen and women, and their dependents, the right of access to the courts in future to sue the Crown for legal fault in cases of death, personal injury or illness attributed to service.
+A military personal injury claim is a legal process whereby former or current military personnel can seek compensation for an injury that occurred when serving in the armed forces.
+The Crown Proceedings (Armed Forces) Act 1987 is what gives servicemen and women, and their dependents, the right to sue the Crown in cases of death, personal injury or illness attributed to service.
+Since the Act came into force, civil claims can be made directly against the Ministry of Defence (MOD)

-Since the Act came into force, civil claims can now be made against the Ministry of Defence (MOD) and also via the Armed Forces Compensation Scheme (AFCS).
+It is also possible to make claims via the Armed Forces Compensation Scheme (AFCS).
 The AFCS is a government scheme managed by Veterans UK to provide compensation for any injury, illness or death that has been caused by service in the military either on or after 6 April 2005.

-Who can claim for a military injury?
+Who can claim for military compensation?

 As a current or former armed forces personnel, you have the right to make a military injury claim if you have suffered injuries from accidents or due to negligence.
 Military injury claims are a means for seeking compensation and support for any physical, emotional, and financial consequences resulting from your injuries.